my127/workspace/README.md

     * Enter the tag name to be created
     * Give it a title containing tag name
     * Click "Auto-generate release notes"
+    * Examine the generated release notes.
+For every entry in the `Other Changes` section, examine the Pull Requests and assign each pull request either a `enhancement` label for a new feature, `bug` for a bugfix or `deprecated` for a deprecation.
+    * Cancel the release if any pull request labels needed changing, and repeat from 1
     * Click `Publish Release`

 [releases page]: https://github.com/my127/workspace/releases